iterative/dvc.org/content/docs/use-cases/versioning-data-and-model-files/index.md

 - **Simplicity**: DVC is a [free](https://github.com/iterative/dvc/blob/master/LICENSE), open-source [command line](/doc/command-reference) tool that doesn't require databases or servers.
-It keeps your project readable and consistent: No need for ad hoc file names like `data/20190922/labels_v7_final.bak`.
+It keeps your project readable and consistent: No need for complicated file names like `data/20190922/labels_v7_final.bak`.
 - **Data management**: Efficient data storage is automated and decoupled from other assets (source code, config files, etc.).
 This enables teams to [share data stores](/doc/use-cases/shared-development-server) across